Görgényszentimre

 Szalárdi wrote about the construction of Rákóczi: “…the castle of Görgény, which can only be said to have been damaged by shelling from the vineyard from the north, had a very strong, double-winged old battlemented with a very strong stone rampart erected to protect it. … … the town of Görgényszentimre had new houses built under the hill of the castle on the hill of Görgényszentimre, and on the part of the hill of the castle on the eastern side a very large forest was cut down and this area was turned into fields for growing hay…”.

-It was destroyed during the Rákóczi War of Independence (1703-1711).
+The castle was destroyed during the Rákóczi War of Independence (1703-1711).
 It fell to the rebels at the beginning of the uprising, was lost after the Battle of Zsibó in 1705, but was retaken in the spring of 1706.
 In October 1707, the troops of Jean Rabutin began to besiege it, and on October 10, Colonel Kaltemplat brought 500 infantry, 500 horsemen, cannons, and ammunition, and later another 500 armed men arrived.
 The castle was defended by a hundred (or sixty) so-called “palotás hajdú” (elite court troops of the prince) under the command of Ráthonyi János, the castle captain.
 During the siege, the castle was badly damaged and both Kaltemplat and Ráthonyi were killed.
 With the death of Ráthonyi, the defenders sallied from the castle and fled on March 10, 1708, abandoning the castle, whereas Rabutin had it destroyed.

 Let’s take a closer look at this brave deed, based on the research of Szibler Gábor: